300 Indonesian Election Workers Die Of Exhaustion - Isn't Democracy Great WTF?

 Two new craters have emerged in Siberia, deepening the giant hole saga.
 Though not as big as the first crater, which extended hundreds of feet in diameter, these new craters are just as strange.

 The original 80-metre wide crater in Siberia.
-The original 80-metre wide crater in Siberia.
-Photo: AP
+Photo:

 Even politicians have been drawn by the brouhaha.
 “I flew by helicopter to inspect this funnel on July 19,” local lawmaker Mikhail Lapsui told the Siberian Times, saying it looks much like the original crater, only smaller, with a small ice lake at its base.
 “There is also ground outside, as if it was thrown as a result of an underground explosion.”